sitepilot/dockerpilot/README.md

 ### Start an application

-1. `php sp app:start`
+1. `php dp app:start`
 2. Choose the application you would like to start.
 3. Edit the hosts file on your computer and add the domains you've defined in your application .env file (under APP_DOMAINS).
 3. Navigate to the application domain in your browser.

 ### Start mailcatcher

-1. Run `php sp mailcatcher:start`.
+1. Run `php dp mailcatcher:start`.

-This command will start Mailcatcher which is listening at address sp-mailcatcher:1025 for smtp connections.
+This command will start Mailcatcher which is listening at address dp-mailcatcher:1025 for smtp connections.
 Navigate to <docker-ip>:1080 for the webinterface.